Question: What are pointers in Go, and how are they used?

 Question: What is the difference between a 'map' and a 'slice' in Go?

 Answer: A 'map' in Go is a built-in data structure that maps keys to values, allowing efficient lookup, insertion, and deletion of key-value pairs.
-A 'slice', on the other hand, is a flexible and dynamic view into an underlying array, allowing for the manipulation of sequences of elements.

 'Maps' are used for key-value mappings, while 'slices' are used for sequences of elements.